 - (a) The SMS of the operator shall be established in accordance with the framework elements contained in Appendix 1 to OPS 1.037 and be commensurate with the size of the operator and the complexity of its aviation services. - (b) The SMS of a certified operator of aeroplanes authorised to conduct international commercial air transport, in accordance with these regulations, shall be made acceptable to the State of the Operator. - (c) The system shall include an occurrence reporting scheme to enable the collation and assessment of relevant incident and accident reports in order to identify adverse trends or to address deficiencies in the interests of flight safety.
 The scheme shall protect the identity of the reporter and include the possibility that reports may be submitted anonymously.
-(See AC OPS 1.037(c)) - (d) The operator of an aircraft equipped as described in sub-paragraph (e) shall establish and maintain a flight data analysis programme as part of its safety management system.
-(See AC OPS 1.037(d) and Appendix to AC OPS 1.037(d)) - (e) All aeroplanes of a certified take-off mass in excess of; - (1) 27000 kg; or - (2) 15000 kg with a passenger seating capacity greater than 19, and with a certificate of airworthiness first issued on or after 01 January, 2027 shall be equipped with a means to support a flight data analysis programme.
+(See AC OPS 1.037(c)) - (d) The operator of an aircraft of a maximum certificated take-off mass over 27000 kg shall establish and maintain a flight data analysis programme as part of its safety management system.
+(See AC OPS 1.037(d) and Appendix to AC OPS 1.037(d)) - (e) The flight data analysis programme in paragraph (d) shall contain adequate safeguards to protect the source(s) of the data in accordance with the principles of Appendix 1 to OPS 1.161.